Mexican muralism: Political expression

 The Big Three struggled to express their leftist leanings after the initial years painting murals under government supervision.
-These struggles with the post-revolution government lead the muralists to create a union of artists and produce a radical manifesto.
+These struggles with the post-revolution government led the muralists to create a union of artists and produce a radical manifesto.
 José Vasconcelos, the Secretary of Public Education under President Álvaro Obregón (1920–24) contracted Rivera, Siqueiros, and Orozco to pursue painting with the moral and financial support of the new post-revolutionary government.
 Vasconcelos, while seeking to promote nationalism and "la raza cósmica," seemed to contradict this sentiment as he guided the muralists to create works in a classic, European style.
 The murals became a target of Vasconcelos's criticism when the Big Three departed from classical proportion and figure.
 Siqueiros was dissatisfied with the incongruity between the murals and the revolutionary concerns of the muralists, and he advocated discussion among the artists of their future works.

 In 1922 the muralists founded the Union of Revolutionary Technical Workers, Painters, and Sculptors of Mexico.
 The Union then released a manifesto listing education, art of public utility, and beauty for all as the social goals of their future artistic endeavors.